Savannah Guthrie questions if mom's abduction is because of her: 'Too much to bear' - The Pulse of NH

 "I can’t imagine that that is who she saw standing over her bed.
 I can’t.
 It’s too much," she said.

-“He said, 'I'm sorry sweetie, but yeah, maybe,'" Savannah recalled through tears.
+“He said, 'I'm sorry sweetie, but yeah, maybe,'" Savannah Guthrie recalled through tears.

 She told Kotb that it's "too much to bear to think that I brought this to her bedside, that it’s because of me."